ohmyzsh/ohmyzsh/plugins/z/MANUAL.md

 ### General observations

-This script can be installed simply by downloading it and sourcing it from your `.zshrc`:
+This plugin can be installed simply by putting the various files in a directory together and by sourcing `zsh-z.plugin.zsh` in your `.zshrc`:

     source /path/to/zsh-z.plugin.zsh

-For tab completion to work, you will want to have loaded `compinit`.
+For tab completion to work, `_zshz` *must* be in the same directory as `zsh-z.plugin.zsh`, and you will want to have loaded `compinit`.
 The frameworks handle this themselves.
 If you are not using a framework, put

-    autoload -U compinit && compinit
+    autoload -U compinit; compinit

 in your .zshrc somewhere below where you source `zsh-z.plugin.zsh`.